Dear R eaders:

 READY: THE ARRIVAL OF THE

-and wagon were the main modes of local
+buggy, and wagon were the main modes of local

 transport.
 For longer journeys stages ran